ishan-akhouri/WeaveOS/README.md

-# ThreadOS - Custom Operating System
+# WeaveOS - Custom Operating System

 ## Overview
-ThreadOS is a custom operating system that I am building from scratch.
+WeaveOS is a custom operating system that I am building from scratch.
 The goal is to go from a simple bootloader to a fully functional kernel with memory management, multitasking, user programs, and a graphical interface.

 ## Features So Far
 - Bootable via BIOS
 - Writen in **xx86 Assembly**
-- Prints '"Booting ThreadOS..."' using BIOS interrupts
+- Prints '"Booting WeaveOS..."' using BIOS interrupts
 - Runs in QEMU

 ## How to Build & Run